mohdumar644/RPi-Info/README.md

 Binary
 -------

-A ready-to-run binary with all dependencies bundled is [available](https://github.com/mohdumar644/RPi-Info/raw/master/bin/RPi-Info).
+A ready-to-run binary with all dependencies bundled is [available](https://github.com/mohdumar644/RPi-Info/raw/master/bin/RPi-Info) (tested on Raspbian, Ubuntu and FedBerry).

 It requires FUSE.
 ```